-You may have your pancreatic cancer surgery as open surgery or as keyhole (laparoscopic or robotic) surgery.
+You may have your pancreatic cancer surgery as open surgery or keyhole (laparoscopic) surgery.
+This page explains what is involved.

 What's in the 'Surgery for pancreatic cancer' section?

 - Who can have surgery for pancreatic cancer?

 - How is surgery for pancreatic cancer carried out?

 - Side effects of surgery

 When you have your surgery, you will have a general anaesthetic.
 This means you will be asleep and won’t feel anything.
 You may have open surgery or keyhole (laparoscopic) surgery.

 Open surgery is when one large cut (incision) is made in the tummy.